m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 u = map_pairwise((x,y,i,j,d2,u) -> u += sqrt(d2), system; preserve_lists = true)
 ```
 in which case we are computing the sum of distances from the same cell lists used to compute the energy in the previous example
 (requires version 0.8.7).
-Specifically, this will skip the updatding of the cell lists, thus be careful to not use this
+Specifically, this will skip the updating of the cell lists, thus be careful to not use this
 option if the cutoff, unitcell, or any other property of the system changed.

 ## Potential energy example